cksystemsteaching/selfie/book.md

 (**1**\*8+**2**)\*8+**5** = 85.

-In order to avoid confusion, we may use the prefix 00 with octal numbers, that is, 00125, for example, and the prefix b with binary numbers, that is, b1010101, for example.
+In order to avoid confusion, we may use the prefix *0o* with octal numbers, that is, 0o125, for example, and the prefix *b* with binary numbers, that is, b1010101, for example.

 In sum, we have seen unary, binary, octal, decimal, and hexadecimal notation that all work exactly the same, except for unary, just using different bases and thus a different number of symbols per digit.
 Did you know that before?
 Probably not.
 But, if you knew decimal notation already, and you likely did, then you already understood the other notations as well just without being aware of that and without being used to them.
 Just try to convert a few more numbers now to practice!